Baked Summer Eggplant

 Instructions

-1. Sliced the eggplant and put it to soak in water for 30 minutes.
-In three separate dishes, place the flour, breadcrumbs and eggs.
-Dried and passed each slice in the flour, then in the eggs and and, finally, in the crumb.
+1. Slice the eggplant and put it to soak in water for 30 minutes.
+In three separate dishes, place the flour, breadcrumbs, and eggs.
+Dry the slices and coat each one in the flour, then in the eggs, and finally in the breadcrumbs.

-2. Line a baking sheet with parchment paper, sprinkle the surface with a little olive oil and arrange the eggplant.
+2. Line a baking sheet with parchment paper, drizzle with a little olive oil, and arrange the breaded eggplant cutlets.

 • Cuisine: Italian